What To Do On a Berkshires Road Trip, Where Culture Meets Nature

 There are plenty of marked hiking trails at Mt.
 Greylock as well, many starting from the parking lot at the mountain's base.
+The trails range from easy to aggressive.
 Click here for the online trail map.

 At the top, there's a War Tower Memorial for WWII veterans, a panoramic view, and Bascom Lodge where you can eat lunch.

 dmission to Mount Greylock State Reservation is free.
 But you'll have to pay for parking.

 Where to stay in Mt.
 Greylock: Bascom Lodge

 Where to eat near Mt.
 Greylock: Bascom Lodge, Eat on North, Powder Hounds Restaurant

 Then descend back down, exit the park, and take Route 7.
 Turn left on Summer Street and pull into the small town of Lanesborough, where you'll see pastures and horse farms.

 A slight detour off Summer Street takes you to Lakeview Orchard.
 There, you can pick your own bushel of apples and sip on apple cider.
 You can also buy pies or grab a sandwich here.
 The orchard is renowned for its apple cider donuts.

 If you have kids, stop in at Whitney's Farm Market in Cheshire.
 In the fall, there's a corn maze, pumpkin picking, and hayrides.
 The farm also has a large market with baked goods and a deli.

 If you want to some adventure, head to Ramblewild.
 It's one of the largest tree to tree aerial adventure parks in the northeast US.
 You can zipline, climb, and swing through 11 acres of forest.